Smart Language Learner

 CaptionPop

-CaptionPop is a free Yabla alternative.
+CaptionPop is another Yabla alternative.

 It works with any YouTube video that has subtitles.